Everything You Need to Know About Finding and Contacting Micro-Influencers

 What Are Micro-Influencers?

 Influencer marketing is the social media version of traditional celebrity endorsements.
-As long as they have some budget and knowhow, any brand can launch an influencer marketing campaign, no matter their size or industry.
+Any brand can create an influencer marketing campaign as long as they have some budget and the knowhow.

-We’ll assume you have some budget, but this article will give you the knowhow: the tools to find influencers in the first place, and how to hook them with a persuasive pitch once you do.
+We’ll assume you have some budget.
+This article will give you the tools to find influencers in the first place, and how to hook them with a persuasive pitch once you do.

 Benefits of Micro-Influencers